Glossary of Useful Terms

 ALTERNATE VALUATION DATE: most frequently used for estate appraisals, date six months to the day after the date of death, with all items in the estate valued on the alternate date not just the personal property

-ACTUAL CASH VALUE: an insurance term usually defined as replacement cost less depreciation (depending on your jurisdiction).
+ACTUAL CASH VALUE: an insurance term usually defined as Retail Replacement Value minus depreciation, or replacement cost less depreciation (depending on your jurisdiction).
 It is often interchanged with the term market value.
 Depreciation, in this instance, typically refers to an incremental reduction in value based on age/life formulas commonly used within the insurance industry.
 Actual cash value is usually established by the adjuster.

 BLANKETED COVERAGE: Blanketed coverage is a structure of insurance that “blankets” multiple items with coverage protection within a single policy having one total amount of insurance that is applied to numerous items.
 The purpose of this structure for a consumer is that rather than having to document the precise value of every item they would like to have insured (which is what they can hire an appraiser to do for them), with blanketed coverage, they just set a total monetary amount for coverage and all the items they would like to have insured count against that amount of insurance financial compensation in the event of loss of the items.
 The tricky part is making sure the blanket is set high enough that one is adequately protected.
 It works very well in settlement claims against the blanketed coverage if only one or a few items are destroyed (the vase breaks, a small fire damages the paintings in one room) but may be insufficient if an entire house burns down and all the art and antiques are lost.
 (Source: Worthwhile Magazine™ Editorial Team)

 BLOCKAGE DISCOUNT: principle applied to valuation of large groups of similar and like items, if sold during a limited period of time, might result in a depression of the prices one might expect if the items were sold separate in an ordinary market cycle.